BEST RUNNING & HIKING TRAILS IN THE MADISON AREA

 Pope Farm Conservancy

-But with seven miles of trails, there is plenty to see the rest of the year.
+Located at 7440 W. Old Sauk Rd. on Madison’s West side with seven miles of trails, there is plenty to see all year long.
 Whether you go there on your own, or bring your kids, this place is worth visiting.
 Be warned, just like most of Wisconsin, it can make for a hilly run.

 The Arboretum

 Within the Madison running community, the “Arb Loop” is a staple.
 This loop offers a 6.1 mile run that has everything from woods to marshes to beautiful lake views.
-At least once a year my friends and I will meet at Mickies Dairy Bar and run to Henry Vilas to start the loop.
-Nothing better than finishing off a run with a breakfast from Mickies (yes I like to eat).
+At least once a year my friends and I will meet at Mickie’s Dairy Bar and run to Henry Vilas to start the loop.
+Nothing better than finishing off a run with a breakfast from Mickie’s (yes I like to eat).

 Whenever I bring the kids, I like to park at the visitors center for the bathrooms and for a variety of shorter hikes.
 Every time I go I am amazed that this place is located in the heart of our city.